tarantool/cartridge-cli/README.md

 apps_path: /usr/local/share/tarantool
 ```

-When `APP_NAME` is not provided, it is parsed from `./*.rockspec` filename.
+When `APP_NAME` is not provided, it is parsed from the `./*.rockspec` filename.

-When `INSTANCE_NAME` is not provided, `cartridge` reads `cfg` file and starts all defined instances:
+When `INSTANCE_NAME` is not provided, `cartridge` reads the `cfg` file and starts
+all defined instances:

 ```
-# in application directory
+# in the application directory
 cartridge start # starts all instances cartridge start .router_1 # start single instance

-# in multi-application environment
+# in a multi-application environment
 cartridge start app_1 # starts all instances of app_1
 cartridge start app_1.router_1 # start single instance
 ```

-To stop one or more running instances, use:
+To stop one or more running instances, say:

 ```
 cartridge stop [APP_NAME[.INSTANCE_NAME]] [options]